couchbase/cbft/ns_server_static/fts/lib/angular-ui-tree/README.md

     + `nodeScope`: The scope of source node which was dragged.
     + `nodesScope`: The scope of the parent nodes of source node  when it began to drag.
     + `index`: The position when it began to drag.
+    + `cloneModel`: Given data-clone-enabled is true, holds the model of the cloned node that is to be inserted, this can be edited before drop without affecting the source node.
   * `dest`: Destination object
     + `nodesScope`: The scope of `ui-tree-nodes` which you just dropped in.
     + `index`: The position you dropped in.